alisamalb/alisamalb/README.md

-- 👋 Hi, I’m @alisamalb
+- 👋 Hi, I’m Simone
 - 👀 I’m interested in Machine Learning and Molecular Dynamics simulations of biological systems
 - 🌱 I’m currently learning how to make my code more readable, extendable and generally applicable.
 - 💞️ I’m looking to collaborate on improving Gromacs file management and conversion